JosePedroDias/musicnot/README.md

 - `common.js` - some code user several times
 - `getMusicXMLFromInput.js` - reads file from user. supports both XML and MXL zipped MusicXML files. returns XML document on cb
 - `saveSVG.js` - creates data URI from SVG on the page. downloads it via A element which is created and clicked
-- `generator.js` - generates sounds using webaudio
+- `generator.js` - generates sounds using WebAudio
 - `parseSong.js` - parse relevant song structure from XML document
 - `playSong.js` - plays the chosen song based on parsed song structure and using generators above
 - `renderSong.js` - renders visual representation for the music score with SVG based on parsed song structure